 Requirement Instructions Programs Age (MA501) Does not need to be verified again at renewal.
 NOTE If the customer is in a program that has an age limit, age must be reviewed to see if the customer still meets the age requirement for the program.
 Adult BCCTP Child Deemed Newborns FTW KidsCare SSI-MAO YATI Blindness (MA504) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer blind.
 SSI-MAO Disability (MA509) Does not need to be verified again at renewal, unless Social Security has determined that the person is no longer disabled.
 ALTCS SSI-MAO FTW U.S. Citizenship (MA507) Does not need to be verified again at renewal.
-All programs Residency (MA531) Does not need to be verified again at renewal unless it is questionable.
 All programs

-Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the All programs (NII GGZ) Provided proof of application for an SSN, but has not yet provided the SSN; or Is exempt from providing a valid SSN.
-Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
+Residency (MA531) Does not need to be verified again at renewal unless it is questionable.
+All programs Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the customer: • Provided proof of application for an SSN, but has not yet provided the SSN; or • Is exempt from providing a valid SSN.
+All programs Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
 NOTE For qualified noncitizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
-All programs Not an Inmate (MA525) Does not need to be verified again at renewal unless there is a discrepancy with hub data.
-NOTE See MA1502V for specific instructions if the person is an inmate.
 All programs Not in an IMD (MA514) Only verify if it is reported that the child is residing in an IMD.
 KidsCare Medicare Entitlement (MA523) Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.
 MSP Adult SSI-MAO (DWW) No Creditable Coverage (MA515) Does not need to be verified again at renewal unless the customer reports a new source of insurance coverage.
 BCCTP KidsCare

 Ineligible for other MA programs (MA522) Must be verified at each renewal.
 FTW BCCTP KidsCare Good Cause for not cooperating with DCSS (MA503) The requirement to cooperate with DCSS in establishing the identity of a child's parents and in obtaining medical support is suspended under a temporary waiver from 09/01/2023 through 06/30/2025.
-All programs except KidsCare If the customer claims good cause for not cooperating, it must be verified at each renewal.
-Insurance Coverage for Dependent Children (MA518) Must be verified at each renewal.
+If the customer claims good cause for not cooperating, it must be verified at each renewal.
+All programs except KidsCare Insurance Coverage for Dependent Children (MA518) Must be verified at each renewal.
 NOTE Verification should be available from the hub data sources.
 If the child is receiving MA, this requirement is verified.
 Adult Not eligible for State employee health benefits (MA517) Does not need to be verified again at renewal unless the customer reports employment with a State Agency.
 KidsCare Income (Chapter 600) Must be verified at each renewal.
 All programs except BCCTP and YATI Resources (Chapter 700) All countable resources that can be expected to change and could affect eligibility must be verified at each renewal.
-Resources are not expected to ALTCS change when the customer: Has no resources and no income in the most recent approved application and
+Resources are not expected to change when the customer: ALTCS